telerik/blazor-docs/components/panelbar/events.md

 ---
 title: Events
-page_title: TreeView - Events
+page_title: PanelBar - Events
-description: Events of the TreeView for Blazor.
+description: Events of the PanelBar for Blazor.
-slug: treeview-events
+slug: panelbar-events
-tags: telerik,blazor,treeview,events
+tags: telerik,blazor,panelbar,events
 published: True
 position: 20
 ---

-# TreeView Events
+# PanelBar Events

 This article explains the events available in the Telerik TreeView for Blazor: